Coke Studio Pakistan season 8: Reception

-Season 8 became the one of the most successful seasons of all time, earning the title of "Best of Coke Studio has ever Offered".
+Season 8 became one of the most successful seasons of all time, earning the title of "Best of Coke Studio has ever Offered".
 Many songs became the headlines of newspapers and media outlets including Atif Aslam's rendition of the popular qawwali "Tajdar-e-Haram" as a tribute to its original performers, the Sabri Brothers.
 The rendition received an overwhelmingly positive response and the track gained over 241 million views on YouTube.
 Despite achieving critical success many media outlets and viewers praised the original version by Sabri's and criticized Atif diction to the song, Amjad Sabri the son of Ghulam Farid Sabri says, "I really like how the music was arranged.
 Atif didn't do badly.
 I wish he could have worked on his diction a little more, as long as the essence remains untouched, there is no harm."
 He further said, "it was an honest accolade to his father and uncle".
 Imane Babar Wahedi of Express Tribune declared Nabeel Shaukat Ali's song "Bewajah" the Coke Studio's best production so far.
 She said "Nabeel Ali's composition and voice quality are the backbone of the song; his extraordinary vocals literally gave goose bumps.
 Haider Ali's guitar riff on the keyboard complements the composition extremely well."